wangyu-ustc/PairFashionExplanation/README.md

 + spacy 3.7.2

 ## Datasets

+Please refer to this [link](https://drive.google.com/drive/folders/1GUQimVjz_7JVTV-wRa3-psyu7shaJ18S?usp=drive_link) for the dataset.
+The folder data should be put under this root directory.
+We put an example empty folder `data` here.

 In our paper, we have two stages: Stage I: Extraction and Stage II: Explanation.
 For the Stage I, we use the following dataset: